 Talk About the Business on Nextdoor

-Raise awareness about the small business on the neighborhood networking platform Nextdoor.
-Write a post about the business to share a great customer experience moment you had at the establishment or share some of the reasons why you love going to this business.
+Raise awareness about the small business this holiday season on the neighborhood networking platform Nextdoor.
+Write a post about the business to share a great customer experience moment you had at the establishment while holiday shopping or share some of the reasons why you love going to this business.
 If you notice someone on the platform asking for relevant recommendations, suggest your favorite local business.

 Posting about small businesses on Nextdoor increases their exposure to other residents in the community.
 Some may already be huge fans of the business while others discover it through the positive word of mouth shared by neighbors they know and trust.